BlockchainCommons/envelope-cli-swift/Transcripts/2-EXAMPLES-TRANSCRIPT.md

 This is going to create the actual CID we're going to pipe that to envelope subject.
 And the subject is a UR, which is the CID.
 Trust me, this'll make sense in a moment.
 And we're going to add two assertions to it: dereferenceVia and hasName.

-Now, these are "known predicates."
+Now, these are "known values."
 This is the type of data we're using here.
-And they basically encode to a single bite because they're well known.
+And they basically encode to a single byte because they're well known.
 They're predefined the envelope tool knows them.
-You can always create your own predicates from strings or anything else actually, but there's also a set of known predicates, and this is a still growing and still very open to additions and suggestions by the community.
-So we'd like to know what you think ought to be, the canonical set of known predicates, and there'll be a process for adopting new ones as we go.
+You can always create your own predicates from strings or anything else actually, but there's also a set of known values, and this is a still growing and still very open to additions and suggestions by the community.
+So we'd like to know what you think ought to be, the canonical set of known values, and there'll be a process for adopting new ones as we go.

 We're going to create this envelope here in this multi-step process.
 And when we run that through the envelope formatting command, this is the envelope.
 The subject is our CID, and it's got two assertions: dereferenceVia and hasName.
 Now you notice that in the envelope notation, these are surrounded by quotes: that means these are actual strings.
 Whereas these are not surrounded by quotes, which means they're basically encoded known byte sequences.

 But this basically says that whatever this thing is, you can find out more from the Library of Congress, but this thing has a name: Ayn Rand.
 So this is actually referring to the author.

 So now we're going to create some more envelopes representing the name of a novel she wrote in two different languages, annotated with assertions that specify the language.
 So here's the first one.
-So NAME_EN for English envelope subject "Atlas Shrugged", piped to envelope, assertion, known predicate, language.
+So NAME_EN for English envelope subject "Atlas Shrugged", piped to envelope, assertion, known value, language.

 And then EN.
 So we're basically specifying the language of this string.

 And that's what that envelope looks like.
 It's just a subject "Atlas Shrugged" with an annotation on it that says this name is in English.
 So now let's do the same thing for Spanish.

-Envelope, subject, "La rebelión de Atlas" envelope, assertion, known predicate, language. "es": español.
+Envelope, subject, "La rebelión de Atlas" envelope, assertion, known value, language. "es": español.

 Okay.
 So our strings can self-describe what language they are actually written in.
 So now we're going to create a large envelope that specifies known information about the novel.
 So this envelope embeds the previous envelopes we created for the author and the names of the work.